MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 Read more about the Zero Trust adoption cycle in the [Zero Trust adoption framework overview](zero-trust-adoption-overview.md).

-### Two separate tracks that can be done in parallel
+To prevent or reduce business damage from a breach, use the information in these additional articles:

 - [Implement security breach prevention and recovery infrastructure](prevent-reduce-business-damage-breach-infrastructure.md)
 - [Implement threat protection and XDR](prevent-reduce-business-damage-breach-threat-protection.md)

+Note that the deployment recommendations for these two separate tracks require the participation of separate groups of your IT department and **the activities for each track can be done in parallel**.

 ## Next Steps